Manashri-Xplore23/Manual-Testing-Portfolio/README.md

 Welcome to my Manual Testing Portfolio.
 This repository contains my manual testing projects, including test cases, reports, and defect details.
-All files are available as **view-only** on Google Drive to maintain data integrity.

 ---